Request Request Appointment Forms Complete Our Forms Like Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Older woman at dentist for dentures

-If you’ve lost several or all your teeth, you might be a candidate for dentures.
-You’ll need to schedule a consultation with your dentist in Owasso to ensure they are right for you.
-Generally, patients who have good oral and overall health can benefit from dentures.
-In some cases, you may need additional procedures to create the groundwork for your new smile, like tooth extractions or periodontal therapy.
-We’ll explain exactly what you can expect at your consultation.
+If you’ve lost several or all your teeth, you could be a candidate for dentures.
+Generally, patients with good oral and overall health can benefit from this versatile restoration.
+However, you’ll need to schedule a consultation with your dentist in Owasso to know for sure.
+Depending on your case, you may need additional procedures to create the groundwork for your new smile, like tooth extractions or periodontal therapy.
+Rest assured, we’ll explain exactly what you can expect at your consultation.

 Types of Dentures